 The Counter Play is one of the most universal schemes in football.
-The Counter blocking scheme allows the defense to use gap blocking and misdirection to create a vertical seam in the defense.
+The Counter blocking scheme allows the offense to use gap blocking and misdirection to create a vertical seam in the defense.
 A major strength of this scheme is the ability to run multiple different backfield actions.
 In previous articles we talked about the variety of ways to use the blocking scheme.
 In this article we will dive into the blocking scheme and how to teach it.

 Blocking the Counter Play